 \subsection{Implementation Details of Baselines}

-This subsection details the implementation of the baseline methods evaluated in our experiments.
+This subsection describes the implementation details of the baseline decoding strategies evaluated in our experiments.

-\textbf{Uniform Sampling Strategy.} This is the most basic sampling strategy for MDMs, where at each step a token is selected uniformly at random for decoding.
+\textbf{Uniform Sampler.} This strategy serves as the most basic decoding baseline for MDMs.
+At each decoding step, a fixed number of masked positions are selected uniformly at random and unmasked.

-\textbf{Confidence-Based Sampling Strategy.} This is the most commonly used strategy, adopted by models such as LLaDA~\cite{nie2025large}.
-The score for a masked position $i$ is given by the model's predictive probability of its most likely candidate token $v$, conditioned on the current state $x_{t}$.
-The scoring function is defined as:
+\textbf{Confidence-Based Sampler.} Confidence-based decoding is one of the most widely used sampling strategies for MDMs and is adopted by models such as LLaDA~\cite{nie2025large}.
+At each decoding step $t$, it assigns an unmasking priority to every masked position based on the model's predictive confidence, and then selects the positions with the highest confidence to unmask.
+Formally, let $x_t$ denote the partially revealed sequence at step $t$.
+For a masked position $i$, the confidence score is defined as the maximum probability of the most likely token under the model's predictive distribution:

-where, $\mathcal{V}$ denotes the vocabulary of the MDM.
-While straightforward, this approach offers substantial empirical advantages over uniform sampling.
+where $\mathcal{V}$ denotes the vocabulary.
+The sampler then unmasks the position with the largest score.
+Unless otherwise specified, we unmask one position per decoding step for this sampler.

-\textbf{Entropy-Based Sampling Strategy.} This strategy evaluates the uncertainty of the entire predictive distribution by using entropy as a proxy~\cite{ben2025accelerated} at each position.
+\textbf{Entropy-Based Sampler.} This strategy evaluates the uncertainty of the entire predictive distribution by using entropy as a proxy~\cite{ben2025accelerated} at each position.
 A lower entropy indicates a more peaked and confident distribution.
-The score is given by the negative entropy of the distribution over the logits after applying the softmax function:
+The score is given by the negative entropy of the predictive distribution after applying the softmax function:

-\textbf{Margin-Based Sampling Strategy.} This alternative measures the model's uncertainty by computing the probability margin between the two most confident candidate tokens at each position~\cite{kim2025train}.
+\textbf{Margin-Based Sampler.} This alternative measures the model's uncertainty by computing the probability margin between the two most confident candidate tokens at each position~\cite{kim2025train}.
 A larger margin indicates a more decisive prediction.
 The score is defined as:

-where $v_1$ and $v_2$ denote the two most likely tokens for position $i$ according to the model’s predictive distribution $p_\theta(x_0^i \mid x_{t})$.
+where $v_1$ and $v_2$ denote the two most likely tokens for position $i$ according to the model’s predictive distribution $p_\theta(\cdot \mid x_{t},i)$.

-\textbf{EB-Sampler.} The Entropy-Bounded Sampler~\cite{ben2025accelerated} accelerates generation by unmasking a variable number of tokens per step.
-The number of tokens is controlled by an error tolerance hyperparameter $\gamma$, which constrains the cumulative entropy to maintain generation quality.
-At each iteration, the masked tokens in $\mathcal{M}_t$ are ranked by their entropy, and the largest subset is selected such that their joint dependency—approximated by the cumulative entropy—remains bounded as follows:
+\textbf{EB-Sampler.} The Entropy-Bounded Sampler (EB-Sampler)~\cite{ben2025accelerated} accelerates generation by unmasking a variable number of tokens at each step.
+The number of tokens unmasked is controlled by an error-tolerance hyperparameter $\gamma$, which constrains the total uncertainty to preserve generation quality.
+At each iteration, masked positions in $\mathcal{M}_t$ are ranked by their entropy, and the largest subset is selected such that the cumulative entropy, used as a proxy for joint uncertainty, remains bounded as follows: